derekriceX/INFO523_TEST/README.md

 Part XIII - update fork and see if we can have a conversation about the change?
 Part 14 - update in fork but try to have convo

+## Part 20 - added the branch NewBranch and made this edit to the readme file ?